hessenud/uSEMP/readme.md

     uSEMP( const char* i_udn_uuid,const char* i_deviceID, const char* i_deviceName, const char* i_deviceType
 			, const char* i_seviceSerial, const char* i_vendor, unsigned i_maxConsumption
+			, bool i_interruptible=true, bool i_acceptOptional=true
-			, unsigned long (*i_getTime)(), void (*setPwr)( bool i_state ) i_getTime)(), ESP8266WebServer* i_server, unsigned i_port );
+            , bool i_absoluteTimeStamps=false, ESP8266WebServer* i_server, unsigned i_port );
+The constructor needs a pointer to a webserver and its port used for serving SEMP requests

     uSEMP* g_semp = new uSEMP(...);

+    void setCallbacks( unsigned long (*i_getTime)()
+            , void (*i_sigEmS)( EM_state_t )
+            , void (*i_sigEoP)( ) )
-The Constructor requires a callback to a "time()" function to get access to the device's timebase.
+The SEMP object requires a few callbacks:
+* a "time()" function to get access to the device's timebase.
 This is needed for generating planning requests.
-A second callback is feedback of EM Control to the device application "setPwr" and a pointer to the webserver and its port used for serving SEMP requests
+* a "signalEMState" callback for feedback of EM Control to the device application "setPwr"
+* a "end-Of-Plan" callback so signal the end of an active plan

 To make itself known to the Energy Manager (EM) the device uses SSDP.
 The Arduino ESP8266SSDP Library is somewhat limited but still usable, as long as you overwrite the Schema.
 The uSEMP class provides a _makeSsdpScheme()_ method.
 I haven't found a satisfying way to put that